wombleton/gitlaw-nz/acts/C/Criminal Investigations (Bodily Samples) Act 1995.md

     *   (a) that---

-        *   (i) the offence in relation to which the databank compulsion notice has been issued is not a relevant offence; or
+        *   (i) the offence in relation to which the databank compulsion notice has been issued is not an imprisonable offence or offence against any of the provisions listed in [Part 3][174] of the Schedule; or

-        *   (ii) the conviction for the relevant offence in relation to which the databank compulsion notice has been issued is not a conviction to which this Part applies:
+        *   (ii) the conviction for the offence in relation to which the databank compulsion notice has been issued is not a conviction to which this Part applies:

-    *   (b) that the conviction for the relevant offence in relation to which the databank compulsion notice has been issued---
+    *   (b) that the conviction for the offence in relation to which the databank compulsion notice has been issued---

         *   (i) was quashed before the notice was issued; or